Byzantine economy: Trade

-Daily Life
+Daily life

+A building as part of the Dead Cities in Syria.These buildings suggest a high level of prosperity in Syrian villages during the period of Late Antiquity.

 Cities in the Byzantine Empire contained market places, theatres, baths, colonnaded streets, churches, shops, cook shops and workshops as well as other facilities.
 Urban life was prosperous, and there was a vast range of occupations ranging from public and ecclesiastical officials to sausage sellers, barbers and dancers.
 Prominent among them are merchants and artisans.
 Manufactures included clothes, linen, leather, shoes, pottery, hardware, glass and purple dye.
 People worked gold, stone and marble and produced and sold many food products such as fruits, vegetables, cakes, pastries, bread, fish and drinks.
 Bankers, carpenters, architects, lawyers, tailors, cleaners, and keepers of shops, taverns and restaurants added to the complement of activities.
 As such, cities such as those in Asia Minor flourished.
 In most places, the heights of prosperity were reached in the late 5th and early 6th centuries, and the work of Justinian was especially evident in many.
 However, almost all succumbed to the economic changes and invasions of the 7th century.
 The average wage for an unskilled worker in the Byzantine Empire was about 1 nomisma per month or about 10-12 nomisma per year.
 Skilled workers and the wealthiest workers received considerably more, earning up to 10 and 150 times more respectively.

 Agriculture was the main occupation of the empire, and villages and market towns contained the vast majority of the population.
 In the cases of Syria and Palestine, well preserved villages and towns reveal a high standard of living and an unexpected degree of wealth, even in remote areas.
 Nevertheless, rural life was poorer than urban, both materially and culturally.
 The countryside contained a dense network of prosperous villages, with wheatfields and vineyards, cattle, mules and oxen.
 Apart from farmers, there were smiths, lime burners and builders as well as teachers, sorcerers, fortune tellers and doctors.
 The Byzantines followed a diet characteristic of the medieval Mediterranean world, consisting of grains and legumes, olive oil and wine, dairy goods, fish and various meats, along with fresh produce.
 Honey served as the main source of sweetness, and poultry supplied both eggs and meat.
 In regions too cold for olive cultivation, butter took the place of olive oil as the primary fat.